webngt/katacoda-scenarios/opa/intro.md

 ## Setup personal OPA sandbox

-Like to play with your OPA, press continue
+Like to play with your OPA, in OPA enabled online IDE?

+Press continue....